 Langdon reveals that "rosemary's antioxidant and antibacterial properties make it especially well-suited for acne.
 The whole-plant extract has been shown not only to reduce the inflammation associated with acne but to directly fight a bacterium that causes acne outbreaks."

 "Rosemary extract’s anti-inflammatory properties could help to reduce swelling and puffiness of the skin.
 It also helps to heal burns and soothe the skin," she notes.

 It is also a bit of a youth-preserving powerhouse.
 "Its antioxidant properties reinforce blood capillaries, helping to reduce the signs of aging on the skin," says Langdon.
 "It tightens loose or sagging skin to help it look firmer and more youthful.
 Furthermore, rosemary stimulates biological activity and cell growth to reduce fine lines and wrinkles."

 Is rosemary leaf extract suitable for all skin types?

 The type of rosemary extract is key.
 "Rosemary leaf extract should not be confused with rosemary oil, which contains high concentrations of volatile fragrance components that can cause significant irritation to the skin, " says Dr. Shotter.
 That's not to say everyone needs to avoid rosemary oil, but if you are sensitive to fragrance and find it irritates you, then this is something to look out for on the ingredient list.

-Dr. Langdon adds that it iis suitable for most skin types and while its aromatic components can cause sensitivity, in most skincare products the amount of rosemary extract is unlikely to be a risk.
-Rosemary extract is much less of a problem for skin than rosemary oil because the extract usually doesn’t contain much, if any, of rosemary oil’s volatile fragrance components.
+Langdon adds that it is suitable for most skin types and while its aromatic components can cause sensitivity, in most skincare products the amount of rosemary extract is unlikely to be a risk since it doesn’t contain much, if any, of rosemary oil’s volatile fragrance components.